nenes25/prestashop_eicmslinks/README.md

 Toutes les informations d'installation sont disponibles sur la page : http://www.h-hennes.fr/blog/prestashop-liens-dynamiques-dans-lediteur-tinymce/

 # prestashop_eicmslinks
-Add Cms Links tools in tinyMce Editor (only for cms and Category pages) It allows you to insert dynamics links to the cms pages / products categories / products.
+Add Cms Links tools in tinyMce Editor ( on CmsPage / Products and Products Categories ) It allows you to insert dynamics links to the cms pages / products categories / products.

 In order to make it work after installation you need to configure the admin path